-The direct descendants of African-Americans once enslaved on Southern cotton and rice plantations, the Gullah people lived in relative isolation for hundreds of years on the sea islands and in coastal communities along the Southeastern seaboard.
+The Gullah people are direct descendants of African-Americans once enslaved on Southern cotton and rice plantations.
+They lived in relative isolation for hundreds of years on the sea islands and in coastal communities along the Southeastern seaboard.
 To avoid malaria and other deadly diseases, wealthy plantation owners generally resided further inland or in larger cities and towns, like Beaufort and Charleston.

 A major turning point took place on November 7, 1861, when the Battle of Port Royal raged in the waters just off Hilton Head.
-One of the most important maritime battles of the Civil War, Union forces captured Beaufort and established the Headquarters of the Department of the South on Hilton Head.
+It was one of the most important maritime battles of the Civil War.
+Union forces captured Beaufort and established the Headquarters of the Department of the South on Hilton Head.
 Thousands of abandoned slaves then made their way to the Island in search of freedom and protection.

-Before the signing of the Emancipation Proclamation, Mitchelville, the nation’s first freedman’s municipality, was set up alongside present-day Beach City Road to accommodate these so-called “contrabands of war.”
-Large-scale occupation of the Island ended after the Civil War and the residents of this self-governed town were once again isolated for another 100 years until a bridge connected Hilton Head to the mainland in the 1950s.
+Before the signing of the Emancipation Proclamation, Mitchelville, was named the nation’s first freedman’s municipality.
+It was set up alongside present-day Beach City Road to accommodate these so-called “contrabands of war.”
+Large-scale occupation of the Island ended after the Civil War.
+The residents of this self-governed town were once again isolated for another 100 years until a bridge connected Hilton Head to the mainland in the 1950s.
 Gullah is the name of their distinctively pure West African culture and language.

 “It’s history all the way back because that is the parcel of land that my great-grandfather, William Simmons, purchased after the Civil War,” explained Cohen.
 “When he left Mitchelville, that’s where he put his stake.”

 Open by appointment, the Gullah Museum is located on Gumtree Road in Simmons’ restored “Little House.”
-Cohen personally meets visitors at the site and shares the history of the Gullah-Geechee people through the language, her family’s story and songs she remembers from “back in the day.”
+Cohen personally meets visitors at the site and shares the history of the Gullah-Geechee people.
+She does this through the language, her family’s story and songs she remembers from “back in the day.”
 After an hour-long presentation on “the piazza,” visitors then head inside to see authentic artifacts from when the home was built 87 years ago.

 The tour almost always includes a recitation of Psalm 23 —scripture personally significant to Cohen—spoken in both the familiar English King James version and in Gullah.